Charles Sanders Peirce: Works

 1976: The New Elements of Mathematics by Charles S. Peirce, 4 volumes in 5, included many previously unpublished Peirce manuscripts on mathematical subjects, along with Peirce's important published mathematical articles.
 Edited by Carolyn Eisele, back in print.

 1977: Semiotic and Significs: The Correspondence between C. S. Peirce and Victoria Lady Welby (2nd edition 2001), included Peirce's entire correspondence (1903–1912) with Victoria, Lady Welby.
 Peirce's other published correspondence is largely limited to the 14 letters included in volume 8 of the Collected Papers, and the 20-odd pre-1890 items included so far in the Writings.
 Edited by Charles S. Hardwick with James Cook, out of print.

 1982–now: Writings of Charles S. Peirce, A Chronological Edition (W), Volumes 1–6 & 8, of a projected 30.
 The limited coverage, and defective editing and organization, of the Collected Papers led Max Fisch and others in the 1970s to found the Peirce Edition Project (PEP), whose mission is to prepare a more complete critical chronological edition.
 Only seven volumes have appeared to date, but they cover the period from 1859 to 1892, when Peirce carried out much of his best-known work.
 Writings of Charles S. Peirce, 8 was published in November 2010; and work continues on Writings of Charles S. Peirce, 7, 9, and 11.
 In print and online.

 1985: Historical Perspectives on Peirce's Logic of Science: A History of Science, 2 volumes.
 Auspitz has said, "The extent of Peirce's immersion in the science of his day is evident in his reviews in the Nation [...] and in his papers, grant applications, and publishers' prospectuses in the history and practice of science", referring latterly to Historical Perspectives.
 Edited by Carolyn Eisele, back in print.

 1992: Reasoning and the Logic of Things collects in one place Peirce's 1898 series of lectures invited by William James.
 Edited by Kenneth Laine Ketner, with commentary by Hilary Putnam, in print.

 1992–1998: The Essential Peirce (EP), 2 volumes, is an important recent sampler of Peirce's philosophical writings.
 Edited (1) by Nathan Hauser and Christian Kloesel and (2) by Peirce Edition Project editors, in print.

 1997: Pragmatism as a Principle and Method of Right Thinking collects Peirce's 1903 Harvard "Lectures on Pragmatism" in a study edition, including drafts, of Peirce's lecture manuscripts, which had been previously published in abridged form; the lectures now also appear in The Essential Peirce, 2.
 Edited by Patricia Ann Turisi, in print.

 2010: Philosophy of Mathematics: Selected Writings collects important writings by Peirce on the subject, many not previously in print.
 Edited by Matthew E. Moore, in print.

 Mathematics

 Peirce's most important work in pure mathematics was in logical and foundational areas.
 He also worked on linear algebra, matrices, various geometries, topology and Listing numbers, Bell numbers, graphs, the four-color problem, and the nature of continuity.

-He worked on applied mathematics in economics, engineering, and map projections (such as the Peirce quincuncial projection), and was especially active in probability and statistics.
+He worked on applied mathematics in economics, engineering, and map projections, and was especially active in probability and statistics.